 If the CCG is willing to proceed, it will sometimes complete an NHS Checklist, which is a method of screening claims to see if a full eligibility assessment is warranted.
 Our Care Home Solicitors can advise you of the implications of this as and when the need arises.

-If the CCG decides that a full eligibility assessment is to be undertaken, then a Multi-Disciplinary Team will consider your case and reach a decision as to whether you’re eligible for NHS Continuing Healthcare Funding.
+If the CCG decides that a full eligibility assessment is to be undertaken, then a Multi-Disciplinary Team will consider your case and reach a decision as to whether you’re eligible for CHC Funding.

 If your case is successful, then the care fees for the period of eligibility are refunded with interest and the CCG will make an offer.
 We can assess the suitability of interest calculations which are often complex, to advise you whether or not to accept the offer.

 Important Note: At the moment, the earliest date you can ask the CCG to “look back” at your eligibility for NHS Healthcare Funding is 1 April 2012.

 Our Solicitors can advise you whether it should be possible to arrange an up-to-date eligibility assessment and whether there is merit in doing so.
 Eligibility assessments should ideally be undertaken every 12 months, or sooner if there is a change in your care needs.

 As with retrospective eligibility assessments, this usually starts with the completion of the NHS Checklist screening tool and if this indicates that you need a full eligibility assessment, then a Multi-Disciplinary Team will proceed to complete the Decision Support Tool, which is the document used to help them decide if you’re eligible for funding.

 The NHS Continuing Healthcare Funding assessment process is very complex and not all cases follow a “one track” approach, which leaves many people wondering whether things have been done properly.
 Our flexible approach means that whatever the stage you are at with your case, we can advise and guide you.